d-raiff/Reflex/README.md

   - `AliasArgumentError`: Raised when alias mappings include invalid or forbidden parameters (e.g., `*args`).
   - `AliasConfigurationError`: Raised when invalid configuration options are passed to `@aliased_class`.

+## Notes

+- Using classmethod/staticmethod decorators before `@alias` makes Pylance complain - but does work at runtime